 Remember: Just because you have the idea doesn’t mean you have to create it!

 This is my secret planning method to get creative to focus on a plan but still know they have the freedom to change their mind!

 Using a big wall calendar and several colors of small sticky notes plan out your year.

-Plug in the calendar events/retreats, trainings, etc. you already know you want to attend.
+Plugin the calendar events/retreats, training, etc. you already know you want to attend.

 Use different colored Sticky Notes for:

 1 – Touchpoint marketing (regular)

 2 – Your events